gretatuckute/ClosedLoop/README.md

 Functions for finding the EEG stream and the experimental stream containing markers (trigger points for stimuli onset, from experimental script: *experimentFunctions.py*), saving data, writing log files and changing system states for the neurofeedback system.
 The functions are called in *runClosedLoop.py*.

-### runSystem.py
+### runExperiment.py
-*runSystem.py* starts the experimental script.
+*runExperiment.py* starts the experimental script.
 As explained in **Experimental paradigm**, the paradigm consists of behavioral days (day 1 and 3), and a neurofeedback day (day 2).

 For the behavioral experiment, the function *runBehDay* from *experimentFunctions.py* is used.
 For the neurofeedback experiment, the function *runNFday* from *experimentFunctions.py* is used.

-Manually enter the experimental day and subject ID in *experimentFunctions.py* (line 32-33) and in *runClosedLoop.py* (line 23).
+Manually enter the experimental day and subject ID in *experimentFunctions.py* (line 32-33) and in *runSystem.py* (line 23).
 The information in these scripts must match.

 A simple .txt file named “feedback_subjID_01.txt” has to be located in the subject’s folder containing 1 in the first row and their own subject ID in the second line (example provided in \ClosedLoop\subjectsData\01\).
 This feedback .txt file provides an opportunity to make participants function as controls, and hence receive yoked, sham neurofeedback (feedback based on another participant’s brain response).
 In this case, the .txt file has to contain 0 in the first row, and the subject ID of the matched neurofeedback participant in the second row.

 ### experimentFunctions.py
 Functions for running the PsychoPy experimental script and generating stimuli (composite images) for the experiment.
-The functions are called in *runSystem.py*.
+The functions are called in *runExperiment.py*.

 ### paths.py
 Initialization of paths for scripts, subjects directory, and image stimuli directory.

 ## Additional scripts (not necessary for running the system)

 1)	*randomizeParticipants.py*: Functions for automated randomization of participants into 'feedback' participants or matched controls.
 Generates the “feedback_subjID_X.txt file in the subject's folder \ClosedLoop\subjectData\subjectID\, denoting whether a participant is feedback (first row containing 1) or control (first row containing 0).

-2) Offline analysis:
+2) Offline analysis: Code for offline analyses of data (EEG data as well as behavioral data) can be found in the [ClosedLoop_Offline GitHub](https://github.com/gretatuckute/ClosedLoop_Offline).

 ## Dependencies/acknowledgements:
 - [PsychoPy](https://www.psychopy.org/)